strayiker/smart-home-media-assistant-telegram-bot/README.md

 This `Bot` is created for a personal usage, so it might have some bugs or not work perfectly.
 If you have any questions, issues or improvements, feel free to open an issue ticket or submit a pull request.

 This `Bot` will not help you overcome the restrictions associated with blocking torrent trackers, since it runs locally on your PC.
-You need to configure the bypass of blocking yourself.

 ## Before You Get Started